-\$0.0001 Par Value Per Share Unlimited Shares Authorized No shares Outstanding as of December 31, 2013
+\$0.0001 Par Value Per Share Unlimited Shares Authorized No shares Outstanding as of December 31, 2015

-Buyer Group International, Inc. is responsible for the content of this Report.
+Buyer Group International, Inc. is responsible for the content of this Report and is subject to change with 45 days notice subsequent to end of quarter.
 The securities described in this document are not registered with, and the information contained in this report has not been filed with, or approved by, the U.S. Securities and Exchange Commission.